hydrusnetwork/hydrus/docs/downloader_parsers.md

 In hydrus, a parser is an object that takes a single block of HTML or JSON data and returns many kinds of hydrus-level metadata.

 Parsers are flexible and potentially quite complicated.
 I assume you have imported some downloaders already, for reference.
-You might like to open _network->downloader components->manage parsers_ and explore the UI as you read these pages.
+You might like to open _network->downloaders->parsers_ and explore the UI as you read these pages.
 If you want to write a new one, see if another like it already exists--it is usually easier to duplicate and edit an existing parser than create a new one from scratch every time.

 There are three main components in the parsing system (click to open each component's help page):